 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Dermatologist Melissa Piliang, MD, talks with us about sunburn relief — and how to prevent a sunburn next time.

-Tips to soothe and relieve sunburn
+How to soothe and relieve a sunburn

-Here are a few ways to get sunburn relief.
+Here are a few ways to get sunburn relief:

+After you cool down with some water, it’s a good idea to lock in that moisture, too.
 While your skin is still wet, apply a moisturizer cream or lotion to help seal in moisture, Dr. Piliang instructs.
 In the first few days after the initial burn, apply moisturizer frequently to limit dryness.

 Just be sure not to moisturize your skin until it has cooled off, or you’ll trap the heat and cause more pain and inflammation.